Jump To Section

-- The Korean purple, which features a chestnut flavor when boiled.
+- The Korean purple sweet potato, which features a chestnut flavor when boiled.

-- The Creamsicle, whose pale white outer skin hides a sweet, sugary orange interior.
+- The Creamsicle sweet potato, whose pale white outer skin hides a sweet, sugary orange interior.

-- The Okinawa, a Japanese varietal with a vibrant violet flesh.
+- The Okinawa sweet potato, a Japanese varietal with a vibrant violet flesh.

-- The Beauregard, one of the most familiar sweet potatoes on US shelves, with a rusty red outer flesh.
+- The Beauregard sweet potato, one of the most familiar sweet potatoes on US shelves, with a rusty red outer flesh.

 What Is a Yam?

 A yam is an edible tuber from the flowering plant of the genus Dioscorea, native to Africa and Asia, with 600 varieties worldwide.
-Wild yams, or Dioscorea villosa, are native to North America but its roots are not consumed; its leaves and vines are used instead as a medicinal herb.
+Wild yams, or Dioscorea villosa, are native to North America but their roots are not consumed: instead, their leaves and vines are used as a medicinal herb.

-Most frequently found in international markets, true yams can be identified by their large size and blackish-brown bark-like skin, though not unlike the sweet potato, they also feature white, purple, and reddish flesh.
-Yams are often a staple food in Caribbean diets, and a purple yam called ube is a cornerstone of Filipino cuisine, principally in desserts.
-They bear a slight visual similarity to cassava (also known as manioc), a woody shrub often ground into flour or used to make tapioca
+Most frequently found in international markets, true yams can be identified by their large size and blackish-brown, bark-like skin (though not unlike the sweet potato, they also may also have white, purple, and reddish flesh).
+Yams are a staple food in Caribbean diets, and a purple yam called ube is a cornerstone of Filipino cuisine, primarily in desserts.
+Yams bear a slight visual similarity to cassava (also known as manioc), a woody shrub often ground into flour or used to make tapioca.

 Are Sweet Potatoes and Yams the Same?